-The Company's operating results are reported in the consolidated statement of comprehensive income pursuant to Accounting Standards Update 2011-05, Comprehensive Income.
+The Company's operating results are reported in the consolidated statements of comprehensive income pursuant to FASB Accounting Standards Update 2011-05, "Comprehensive Income."

 Comprehensive income consists of two components: net income and other comprehensive income ("OCI").
-OCI is comprised of revenues, expenses, gains and losses that are reported in the comprehensive income section of the statement of comprehensive income, but are excluded from reported net income.
-IBG, Inc.'s OCI is comprised of foreign currency translation adjustments.
+OCI is comprised of revenues, expenses, gains and losses that are reported in the comprehensive income section of the statements of comprehensive income, but are excluded from reported net income.
+The Company's OCI is comprised of gains and losses resulting from translating foreign currency financial statements of non-U.S. subsidiaries, net of related income taxes, where applicable.
+In general, the practice and intention of the Company is to reinvest the earnings of its non-U.S. subsidiaries in those operations, therefore no tax is accrued.

-IBG, Inc.'s international Operating Companies have a functional currency that is other than the U.S. dollar.
+The Company's non-U.S. domiciled subsidiaries have a functional currency that is other than the U.S. dollar.
 Such subsidiaries' assets and liabilities are translated into U.S. dollars at period-end exchange rates, and revenues and expenses are translated at average exchange rates prevailing during the period.
-Adjustments that result from translating amounts from a subsidiary's functional currency are reported as a component of accumulated OCI.
-In general, it is the practice and intention of the Company to reinvest the earnings of its non-U.S. subsidiaries in those operations.
-Deferred income taxes have not been provided for U.S. tax liabilities or for additional foreign taxes on unremitted earnings that have been indefinitely reinvested.
+Adjustments that result from translating amounts from a subsidiary's functional currency to the U.S. dollar (as described above) are reported net of tax, where applicable, in accumulated OCI in the consolidated statements of financial condition.
+During 2013, the Company derecognized accumulated OCI of a \$5.2 million loss attributable to its Brazilian subsidiary, IB Brasil Participações Ltda, which was liquidated during the year, and recognized a foreign currency translation loss, before taxes, which is included in other income in the consolidated statements of comprehensive income.